bonkmaykrQ/tourbot/readme.md

 I don't use Mac and I never plan to support it, I can't help you.

 # FAQ
+## When are you going to finish this?
+To quote our lord and savior John Carmack, "It will be done when it's done."
+I'm the only person working on this and I have a real life (crazy I know).
 ## Can I copy your code?
 Yes, but you have to keep the GNU GPL 3 license.
 ## Where do I report bugs?